DarkWhiteOff/42-common-core/README.md

 The C++ modules introduce object-oriented programming through a progressive set of exercises.
 They cover classes, inheritance, polymorphism, operator overloading, templates, exceptions, casts and standard containers.

+### cub3d

+cub3d is a graphical project inspired by early raycasting games such as Wolfenstein 3D.
+It focuses on rendering a 3D view from a 2D map, using raycasting, textures, player movement, wall collisions and map parsing.

-### Inception
+### ft_irc

-Inception is a DevOps project based on Docker and containerized services.
+ft_irc is a C++ networking project based on building an IRC server compatible with standard IRC clients.
-It focuses on Dockerfiles, Docker Compose, NGINX, WordPress, MariaDB, volumes, networks and service orchestration.
+It focuses on TCP sockets, multiple client handling, command parsing, channels, private messages, user authentication and protocol implementation.

 ## Skills developed